venky1227/ATM/README.md

 Input/output operations are handled using Scanner for user input and formatted output using DecimalFormat for displaying currency values.

 Usage:
-Clone the repository to your local machine:
+1. Clone the repository to your local machine:

-bash
-Copy code
 git clone <repository-url>

-Compile the Java files:
+2. Compile the Java files:

-Copy code
 javac Account.java OptionMenu.java

-Run the main program:
+3.Run the main program:

-Copy code
 java OptionMenu
 Follow the prompts to login and perform banking transactions.